electricimp/SPIFlashFileSystem/README.md

 When the SFFS deletes a file, it simply marks all of the pages the file was using as erased.
 In order to use those pages again in the future, we first need erase the sectors that the file used.
 This is done automatically through a process called garbage collection.

-Each time a file is closed, or erased the SFFS determins whether or not it needs to run the garbage collector.
-It does this by comparing the number of free pages to the *autoGcThreshold*, which can be set with [setAutoGc](#setautogcnumpages) method.
+Each time a file is closed or erased, the SFFS determines whether or not it needs to run the garbage collector.
+It does this by comparing the number of free pages to the *autoGcThreshold*, which can be set with the [*setAutoGc()*](#setautogcnumpages) method.

 ## Library Classes